10 Tips For Cleaning Your Car’s Interior

 Create a homemade car freshener with one cup of baking soda and five drops of your favourite essential oil.
 Place both the soda and oil in a sealable plastic bag or glass jar for 24 hours.
 Then shake it up, sprinkle on the car’s floor and let it sit for 20 minutes.
 When the time has passed, vacuum up the baking soda.
 The scent will linger, making your car smell fresh and clean!

-Next, check out more brilliant uses for baking soda.
+Now that you’ve got these car interior cleaning tips under your belt, check out more brilliant uses for baking soda.